rahulpotnuru/US-Bike-Share-Data-Analysis-/README.md

 capitalbikeshare.com
 divvybikes.com
 citibikenyc.com
-download the data.rar file and extract to same folder of bikeshare.py
+.#Download the data.rar file and extract to same folder of bikeshare.py